-States take steps to entice minority marijuana entrepreneurs
+States Take Steps To Entice Minority Marijuana Entrepreneurs

 A report by the Colorado Public Safety Department found that arrest rates for African-American and Latino juveniles increased after legalization, while the rate for white juveniles went down.

-African-Americans made up nearly 4 percent of the Colorado population in 2015 and 11 percent of arrests.
+African-Americans of the Colorado population in 2015 and 11 percent of arrests.

 FLORIDA